LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 channels acquired in *streamer* mode is the same as the number of channels acquired by :meth:`~crappy.inout.InOut.get_data`.

-**Things get a bit trickier when the hardware can handle and tune offsets for** **its channels** !
-In such a case, it might be advantageous to set the zeroing offsets directly on the device rather than relying on Crappy.
-To achieve that, the :meth:`~crappy.inout.InOut.make_zero` method of the base :class:`~crappy.inout.InOut` has to be overriden in the child InOut class, and the way it is performed depends on the capabilities of the hardware.
+When the hardware supports per-channel offsets, you can set the zeroing offsets directly on the device rather than relying on Crappy.
+To achieve that, the :meth:`~crappy.inout.InOut.make_zero` method of the base :class:`~crappy.inout.InOut` has to be overridden in the child InOut class, and the way it is performed depends on the capabilities of the hardware.
 What is usually done is that the :meth:`~crappy.inout.InOut.make_zero` method of the base class calculates the offset values, and the one of the child class sets these values on the hardware and resets the offsets on Crappy's side.
 This kind of implementation can be found in the :ref:`Labjack T7 <crappy_docs/inouts:labjack t7>` or the :ref:`Comedi <crappy_docs/inouts:comedi>` InOuts.
-Check their code to see how it looks !
-There is also a very basic example of offsetting in the `examples on GitHub
+There is also an offsetting example in the `examples on GitHub
 <https://github.com/LaboratoireMecaniqueLille/crappy/tree/master/examples/
-custom_objects>`_ where the method is overriden and the offsets are simply doubled.
+custom_objects>`_ where the method is overridden and the offsets are simply doubled.

 There is no need for a specific example in this sub-section, it is mostly